• Skip to primary navigation

 • Make-ahead friendly and freezer-friendly.
 It’s convenient and keeps really well.

-An Incredibly Flavorful Chicken Stew
+Incredibly Flavorful Crockpot Chicken Stew

 I tested this recipe so many times, so that you can make the absolute BEST chicken stew at home!
 I tried adding everything straight to the slow cooker without any sort of searing, and also browning just the chicken – both methods fell flat and lacked flavor.
+But when I browned both the chicken and aromatics on the stovetop first, the results were AMAZING!

 • Brown the chicken, and sauté the aromatics and veggies first.
 This process produces brown bits that pack tons and tons of flavor.
-The caramelization here is key.

 stew in the crockpot